I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 Google Earth allows us to have a different view of the permission or land you are researching.
 When we are on the ground it’s hard to see certain clues.

-It also has a nifty little feature which allows us to view the satellite image of the land and go back in time viewing older and alternative images.
+It also has a nifty little feature that allows us to view the satellite image of the land and go back in time viewing older and alternative images.

 Combine Google earth with Old Maps and you can investigate further.